Mottie/Keycaster/README.markdown

 ### Todo:

-* Test with international keyboard.
+* Test with international keyboard (if I ever get one).
-* Make this all into a bookmarklet with options.